 Top Layer

 The final layer sits on the outside of all these other layers.
 Since this layer will have to face the elements, it’s important that it’s waterproof and windproof.
 Go with a jacket made of nylon to keep snow, ice, and rain out.
 A down jacket with a waterproof shell works as well.
+If you’re not dealing with rain and snow, corduroy and hemp are ideal as they insulate and keep you safe from the wind.

+Less is more in winter.
 You don’t need five layers of wool sweaters to prepare for the winter weather.
 In reality, you only need about three layers made with specific fabrics.
 Just remember that the more heavy layers you have, the colder and sweatier you’ll feel.